About

 Photo Aram Barlera

-My scholarship engages with questions of medium, aesthetics, and cultures of the moving image through specific historical intersections.
-I have special interest in film locations, the sense of place, and the vicissitudes of the studio in postwar cinema (especially Italian).
-Quite distinct is my engagement with the human visage as privileged site of representation: my recent book, The Face on Film (Oxford University Press, 2017) reflects on the equivocal visuality and illegibility of the face, and the sense of belatedness and loss that distinguishes its post-classical cinematic incarnations.
+My scholarship engages with cultural histories, aesthetics, and experiences of the moving image through specific geo-historical junctures.
+Postwar Italy has been a principal focus as part of a wide-ranging exploration of cinematic locations, the sense of place, and the movie studio as, itself, a place in history.
+Quite distinct has been my engagement with the human visage as privileged site of representation.
+My book, The Face on Film, examined the equivocal visuality and illegibility of the face in some of its most compelling cinematic incarnations.

-My work in all its aspects is informed by a continued engagement with issues of realism and modernism, with the postwar “crisis of representation,” and with the cinema’s relationship to traditional (even archaic) arts and media.
-While I explore the historical, material, and social experience of cinema, and how it partakes in cultures of the everyday, I am also unapologetically committed to the study of film as an art, in reciprocity with other pictorial and poetic forms.
-I always like to see theoretical considerations breathe through close analysis of films, and through archival research.
+My work in all its aspects is informed by a continued engagement with questions of realism and modernism, the postwar “crisis of representation,” and cinema’s relationship to traditional (even archaic) arts and media.
+While I explore the historical, material, and social experience of cinema, I am unapologetically committed to the study of film as an art, in reciprocity with other pictorial and poetic forms.

-After many commuting years – first as faculty member at Yale’s Department of Art History, then at the University of Chicago, where I earned my tenure in Cinema and Media Studies – I now live with my family in New York City, and have been fortunate to find opportunities for guest teaching, invitations to lecture, and funds for new research.
+After many commuting years—first as faculty member at Yale’s Department of Art History, then at the University of Chicago, where I earned my tenure in Cinema and Media Studies—I now live between Rome and New York City, and have been fortunate to find opportunities for guest teaching, invitations to lecture, and funds for new research.
+The Cinecittà project has won me distinguished fellowships from the American Council of Learned Societies, the National Endowment for the Humanities, and the Guggenheim Foundation.

-Field specialties: Italian cinema, post-World War II culture; landscape and space studies; classical film theory; image theory; narratology & poetics; modernism & realism
+* Field specialties: Italian cinema; landscape and location; classical film theory; image theory; narratology & poetics; modernism & realism